Spring Courses 2015

 Students will also examine the changing emphasis on ornamental or narrative compositions in light of the intended effect on the varied and heterogeneous body of viewers.
 Close analysis of questions regarding topographical significance, liturgical function and private vs. public patronage will round out our formal analysis of the works of art.
 Finally, we will also touch on the rudiments of iconography, studying the meaning of images and how the representations adapt and transform over the centuries as the pastoral needs of the faithful change.
 Fulfills CATH Aesthetic course.

-Church and Culture: Social Dimensions of Catholicism (Dr. David Foote)
+Church and Culture: Social Dimensions of Catholicism (Dr. Matthews Grant)

 Conversational Italian (non credit, pass/fail)

 Two sections are offered each semester.
 Both meet six hours per week for the first eight weeks of the term.